 Fastned defines Operational EBITDA as the gross profit from revenues related to charging plus other operating income/(loss) less network operation costs less exceptional items, which represents the operational profitability of Fastned's existing network.
 Operational EBITDA excludes network expansion costs.
 Operational EBITDA, network operation costs and network expansion costs are unaudited Non-IFRS Measures (See "Important Information - Non-IFRS Financial Measures and APMs").
 Operational EBITDA was positive for the first time in 2019, at EUR 545,000, while BEV penetration in Fastned's markets was at less than 1%.
 In 2020, operational EBITDA was EUR 872,000.
-In the first six months of 2021, operational EBITDA a mounted to EUR 743,000.
+In 2021, operational EBITDA amounted to EUR 2.360 million.
+During the first six months of 2022, operational EBITDA was EUR 2.955 million.

 Network operation costs represent costs to run the existing network.
 These are costs directly related to the stations (like grid connection fees, rent and maintenance) as well as indirect costs related to running the network such as salaries, allocated office rent, administration and general costs.
 These costs are relatively fixed on a per station basis and are not dependent on the number of BEVs charging at the stations.
-The network operation costs per station amounted to EUR 34,300 in 2020 from EUR 33,300 in 2018.
-Network operation costs per stationamounted to EUR 19,000 for the first six months of 2021.
+The network operation costs per station amounted to EUR 34,300 in 2020 from EUR 30,800 in 2019.
+Network operation costs per station amounted to EUR 40,000 in 2021.
 The difference is largely due higher grid fees resulting from the increasing number of chargers being installed per location and larger grid connections being installed to accommodate anticipated charging demand growth.
 As the network operation costs are relatively fixed, any increase in station utilisation leads to an increase in gross margin, which is fully translated into an increase in Operational EBITDA.

-The combination of a relatively low percentage of cost of sales to revenue (in 2020: 83%) and a low fixed cost base for operating costs, means that as the number of BEVs on the road increases and the use of the installed capacity utilisation increases, directly contribute to the acceleration of Fastned's Operational EBITDA.
+The combination of a relatively low percentage of cost of sales to revenue (in 2021: 71%) and a low fixed cost base for operating costs, means that as the number of BEVs on the road increases and the use of the installed capacity utilisation increases, directly contribute to the acceleration of Fastned's Operational EBITDA.